This is the multi-page printable view of this section. Click here to print.

 Create Snapshot

-To create a snapshot, follow the steps below.
+To create a snapshot, follow these steps.

-- Parallel File Storage Details page, click the Create Snapshot button.
+4. On the Parallel File Storage Details page, click the Create Snapshot button.

-- If a popup notifying snapshot creation opens, click the Confirm button.
+5. When the popup notifying snapshot creation opens, click the Confirm button.

-- Check the generated snapshot.
+7. Check the generated snapshot.

 Caution